strontic/strontic.github.io/xcyclopedia/library/sysinfo.exe-63D3D3E09D0BFCB2F597DA3BDD5FC86B.md

 ## Possible Misuse

 *The following table contains possible examples of `sysinfo.exe` being misused.
-While `sysinfo.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `sysinfo.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --